mawiseman/mawiseman.github.io/_posts/2020-04-22-document-software-using-c4model-and-plantuml.markdown

 comments: true
 ---

-As someone who has aways loved process improvement and finding the patterns is what we do, I am constantly on the lookout for ways to do things better.
-On a recent project I was documenting the Software Architecture... again, and I so I opend Visio... again and that same dread of "How the hell am I going to document this so it makes sense" hit me.
+As someone who has always loved process improvement and finding the patterns is what we do, I am constantly on the lookout for ways to do things better.
+On a recent project I was documenting the Software Architecture... again, and I so I opened Visio... again and that same dread of "How the hell am I going to document this so it makes sense" hit me.

 I decided to do a search and find out what other people are doing now when I came across the [c4model](https://c4model.com/) which can be easily authored using one of my favourite documentation tools [PlantUml](https://plantuml.com/).
 I couldn't help but jump in.